 2. ‘Rich Dad Poor Dad’ by Robert Kiyosaki

-“Rich Dad Poor Dad’ is the classic personal finance book written from the perspective of a (rich) father giving advice to his two sons; one who took over his job as an employee, and one who took over his business.
-It will give you a greater understanding of the importance of building your own assets and the traps lurking in the workplace.”
+“‘Rich Dad Poor Dad’ is the classic personal finance book written from the perspective of a (rich) father advising his two sons; one who took over his job as an employee, and one who took over his business,” Hao said.
+“It will give you a greater understanding of the importance of building your own assets and the traps lurking in the workplace.”

 3. ‘The Millionaire Next Door’ by Thomas J. Stanley and William D. Danko

-“The Millionaire Next Door’ was one of the first books to focus on the study of everyday millionaires in the United States.
+She said, “‘The Millionaire Next Door’ was one of the first books to focus on the study of everyday millionaires in the United States.
 Granted, there aren’t many millionaires next door who are exactly like you and me, but the book provides a lot of wisdom and eye-opening facts about how these people achieve financial success.
 Stanley explored how the wealthy save and manage their assets, and how middle-class Americans are mistaken about them.
-He found out that most millionaires live in ordinary houses in ordinary neighborhood.”
+He found out that most millionaires live in ordinary houses in ordinary neighborhoods.”

-4. ‘How to Buy Stocks’ by Louis C. Engel
+4. ‘How To Buy Stocks’ by Louis C. Engel

-This book was recommended by Andrew Crowell, vice president, wealth management at D.A.
+This book was recommended by Andrew Crowell, vice president of wealth management at D.A.
 Davidson & Co. “‘ How to Buy Stocks’ is a timeless classic on investing; it incorporates everything an investor would need to know to get started.
 It’s an excellent primer for individuals who want to begin investing or simply want to have a better understanding of how the system works.”

 5. ‘The 4-Hour Workweek’ by Timothy Ferriss

 This is a very popular concept in online personal finance communities today.
 Ferriss makes the point that you shouldn’t be putting your life on hold while you get your finances in order.
 Instead, start taking action to create the life you want now.
 As the title implies, it is all about working less and living more.

 6. ‘The Automatic Millionaire’ by David Bach

-This book was recommended by Anuj Nayar, VP and head of communications at Lending Club.
+This book was recommended by Anuj Nayar, senior vice president and head of communications at Lending Club.
 Nayar calls it “a book for beginners that can help you understand and set up systems to build wealth.”
 In particular, it covers the details of a middle-class family that manages to save $1 million and exactly how they do it.

-7. ‘How to Win Friends and Influence People’ by Dale Carnegie
+7. ‘How To Win Friends and Influence People’ by Dale Carnegie

 Originally published in 1936, this book is one of the oldest on the list.
 While it may not sound like a money book based on the title, it covers some very important money topics.
 For example, it can teach you how to land the job you want — while making friends along the way, of course.